 Therefore, for taktuk to operate correctly, peers should be able to connect to each other.
 By default, TakTuk uses ssh connections.
 So, to check if Taktuk execution can work, please follow instructions on this page: Test key authentication.
 There is also a practical example for setting up taktuk in the Advanced OAR tutorial.

-Using TakTuk with the base environment
+Using TakTuk with Grid'5000's default environment

 You own a reservation for some machines: